 Monthly office hours with Dr. Pisani, his team, and colleagues around the world

 Updates, new modules, and refreshers

 One-time fee for configuration, set up, and launch support -

 SafeSide Behavioral Health Learning Objectives

-You know how to connect with your clients or patients.
-When suicidal thoughts come up, it’s easy to lose that connection in an effort to assess and respond to risk.
+You know how to connect with your patients.
+But when suicidal thoughts come up, it’s easy to lose that connection in an effort to assess and respond to risk.
 We show you how to: